RagedUnicorn/docker-jenkins/README.md

 sh dockery/dstop.sh
 ```

+## Configuration

+#### Build Args

+The image allows for certain arguments being overridden by build args.

+`JENKINS_USER, JENKINS_GROUP`

+They all have a default value and don't have to be overridden.
+For details see the Dockerfile.

 ## Persistence

 The container is storing data in a docker volume `/var/jenkins_home`.
 Jobs and configuration are persisted within this volume.